Arthur-El-H/Flat-Prezident-Game-finished-/readme.txt

 	What is next?
 - One question needs to be changed for clarity
-- Some small feature changes
+- Skip-function is added
+- Refactoring

 Stack used: Unity2D, Visual Studio, C#